Skip to Content

 ⚠️ These are test accounts with default passwords.
 Change or remove these accounts in production environments.

-superadmin@mail.comSuper AdminsuperadminaaAA@123ID (Indonesia)
+superadmin@mail.comSuper AdminsuperadminaaAA@123ID (Indonesia)all

-admin@mail.comAdminadminaaAA@123ID (Indonesia)
+admin@mail.comAdminadminaaAA@123ID (Indonesia)all

 Feature Flags